 As many readers know, I am a huge fan of the American Society of Landscape Architects and their leadership on thoughtful ways to integrate nature into our cities.
 It’s easy to take nature for granted when we are in...continued→

-Kaid Benfield, Director, Sustainable Communities, Washington, DC,
+Kaid Benfield, Special Counsel for Urban Solutions, Washington, DC,

-Director, Sustainable Communities, NRDC; adjunct professor, George Washington University School of Law; co-founder, LEED for Neighborhood Development rating system; co-founder, Smart Growth America coalition; author of several books on smart growth and sprawl.
+Special counsel for urban solutions, NRDC; adjunct professor, George Washington University School of Law; co-founder, LEED for Neighborhood Development rating system; co-founder, Smart Growth America coalition; author of several books on smart growth and sprawl.

-Follow Kaid on Twitter: @Kaid_at_NRDC.
+Follow Kaid on Twitter: @Kaid_in_DC.

 Switchboard is the staff blog of the Natural Resources Defense Council, the nation’s most effective environmental group.
 For more about our work, including in-depth policy documents, action alerts and ways you can contribute, visit NRDC.org.